Skip advert

 Materials and build quality

 There are next to no soft-touch materials throughout the cabin, which is disappointing as rivals like the Renault 5 manage to pepper in some fabrics or other materials in places.
-At least build quality is solid and we couldn’t hear any rattling or squeaking from the plastic trim in our test car.
+At least the overall build quality is solid, and we couldn’t hear any rattling or squeaking from the plastic trim in our test car.

 Sat-nav, stereo and infotainment

-Wireless Apple CarPlay and Android Auto are standard, as is the 10.25-inch touchscreen stuck on top of the dashboard, which we wish had been mounted lower down to make it easier to reach.
+Apple CarPlay and Android Auto are standard, as is the 10.25-inch touchscreen mounted on top of the dashboard, which we wish had been positioned lower to make it easier to reach.

 The Inster doesn’t feature Hyundai’s very latest software, instead it uses an infotainment system that’s actually two generations old.
 Sure, it doesn’t look quite as slick or modern as the stuff in the brand's newer models, but the benefit of using older software is that Hyundai has ironed out all the kinks and bugs.
-It also gets the job done and the graphics are clear, although there are a lot of menus to navigate through and they can be quite laggy.
+It also gets the job done, and the graphics are clear; however, there are numerous menus to navigate through, and they can be quite laggy.

 Boot space & practicality